luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **context** (const PoseidonContext &): The PoseidonContext.
 - **size_capacity** (std::size_t): The capacity.

-: Allocates enough memory to accommodate the backing array of a ciphertext with given capacity.
+Usage: Allocates enough memory to accommodate the backing array of a ciphertext with given capacity.
 In addition to the capacity, the allocation size is determined by the highest-level parameters associated to the given PoseidonContext.

 <br>